MAGENAIS/MAGENAIS/README.md

 ---

-## Community
+## Contributing

 Contributions are welcome.

-Every idea, bug report and pull request helps improve MAGENAIS.

-Together we are building the future of Open Source Artificial Intelligence.
+Ideas, Issues, Discussions and Pull Requests help build the future of MAGENAIS.

 ---

+## Motto

 **The Birth of Wisdom Begins Here.**